Youth Sport. What are the key principles of program design for young athletes?

 Firstly, I believe these types of programs must be sensible and follow common sense.
 ASCA guidelines suggest strength programs for young people should observe the following:

 - Provide a wide variety of exercises that are commensurate = their CA.

 - High repetition ranges observed 15 – 20 to ensure you don’t lift heavy weights.

 - Teach correct technique from day one.

 - Observe correct safety and spotting techniques.

 To date I have seen nothing to suggest that there should be any variations from the above.
 Young girls are often paranoid about getting bigger which appears to be a big myth in youth sport.
-A simple explanation of the difference between testosterone and estrogen and the role of each in anabolic development is needed here.
+We need a simple explanation of the difference between testosterone and estrogen and the role of each in anabolic development.

-Finally, bespoke programs should be preferred for the youth.
-They are well individualised and hence need individually preferred programs that aren’t the specificity of sport, the lifting age and the real needs of the individual should avoid doing programs from magazines or someone else’s program, as invariably it will not be suitable and be designed for optimum results.
+Prefer bespoke programs for the youth, well individualized and tailored to their specificity of sport, lifting age, and real needs.
+Avoid doing programs from magazines or someone else’s program, as they will not be suitable and designed for optimum results.

 Interested in studying to work in the Fitness Industry?
 Schedule a phone call with our Careers Adviser, just click in the image below.